29 Jul 2021

 Advice for health professionals

-Health professionals who get queries about cruise ship travel are advised to direct members of the public to the FCDO advice and the travel operator for more information.
+Health professionals who are asked about cruise ship travel are advised to direct members of the public to the FCDO advice and the travel operator for more information.

 The government advice on cruise ship travel will continue to be reviewed according to the latest medical information.